21st C Disciples With a 1st C Faith

 The physical order of the universe is evident in these first two verses.
 The repetition of order – day after day ( yom l’yom ) and night after night (lailah l’lailah) demonstrates the regularity of that order.
 Day after day pours forth speech (אמר amar) and night to night reveals knowledge (דעת da’at).
-That speech (amar) is the word of God in physical form.
+That speech (amar) is the word of God – beginning with “Let there be light” (Genesis 1:4) – then appearing in a physical form.
 He speaks to us through His creation as Psalm 19 continues:

 There is no speech nor language, where their voice is not heard.
 Their voice has gone out through all the earth, their words to the end of the world. ca. 3-4

 Though these witnesses are silent yet they speak so loudly that you cannot get away from their voice.
 Think of these words the next time you view a night sky and ask what the physical order in the universe is telling you.
-The Apostle Paul (Shaul) points to the same principle found in Psalm 19 and in Romans 1 as noted.
+The Apostle Paul (Shaul) points to the same principle as found in Psalm 19, in Romans 1 as noted.

 For the invisible things of him since the creation of the world are clearly seen, being perceived through the things that are made, even his everlasting power and divinity; that they may be without excuse.
 Rom 1:20

 The physical order of the universe is so clear to mankind that we are all left without an excuse for not recognizing the Creator.
-Psalm 19 begins by describing how God has placed this witness in verse 1: “The heavens declare the glory of God.”
+Psalm 19 begins by describing how God has placed this witness, starting in verse 1: “The heavens declare the glory of God.”

 This is like the sopherim, the scribes of Israel who wrote His voice in another physical way using his verbal words.

-From a revelation through what has been made to the revelation through what has been written.
+From the Revelation of what has been made to the Revelation of what has been written

 The LORD’s Torah is perfect, restoring the soul.
 The LORD’s testimony is sure, making wise the simple.
 The LORD’s precepts are right, rejoicing the heart.
 The LORD’s commandment is pure, enlightening the eyes.
 The fear of the LORD is clean, enduring forever.
 The LORD’s ordinances are true, and righteous altogether. vs. 7-9

-The physical creation is a pointer directing us first to the Creator God recognized in His revelation to the whole world, and then directing us to the Torah of God (torah is the Hebrew word for teaching) which points to the parallel but invisible moral order.
-In Psalm 19, we find both together as the sum of the declaration of God to His creation.
+The physical creation is a pointer directing us first to the Creator God, recognized in His revelation to the whole world, and then directing us to the Torah of God which points to the parallel but invisible order.
+In Psalm 19, we find both together as the sum of the declaration of God in His creation: In the beginning God created the heavens and the earth.
+Genesis 1:1 CSB The heavens (unseen, torah, Law of God) and the seen (the other heavens and earth).

-How we ever got to the place where following the moral Torah, God’s instruction for the unseen moral order of our universe, the moral order of creation, is taught by some as a violation of following the God who created it is another story for another place on this website.
+How some believers ever got to the place where following the Torah, God’s instruction for the unseen moral order of our universe, the moral order of creation, is taught by some as a violation of following the God who created it, is another story for another place on this website.
+We find ourselves now in a cultural moral cesspool because we have abandoned God’s Holy Law, his structure of the unseen realm.
+Ezekiel 22:26 -30 is very clear on this.

 Am I “uniquely set apart to obey him,” or another way of saying the same thing, “am I holy?”
-That is the starting point for being an influencer in our impure and unholy, not set apart culture today.
+That is the starting point for being a Wallbuilder in our impure and unholy, not set apart, life denying culture today.
+Can you identify with Ezra who “had determined in his heart to study the law of the LORD, obey it, and teach its statutes and ordinances in Israel.”
+Do you have a desire to be called great in the Kingdom of Heaven?

-Want to be an influencer?
+Do you want to be a Wallbuilder?
 It starts with being set apart, as God said, “You shall therefore be holy, for I am holy.”
 Lev 11:44.
+To be like him, and he did not say we shall be as holy as he is, but that we should be set apart because he is set apart.

 What’s NEW